poritsky/OmniFocus-2-Modifications/README.md

 - Changes the current window to the Projects view
 - Creates a second window in Inbox view
-- Moves the left edge of the Inbox window in 305px, which should line up exactly with the right edge of the project list in your Project window
+- Moves the left edge of the Inbox window rightward 305px, which should line up exactly with the right edge of the project list in your Project window

 Now you can drag Inbox items to Projects from one window to the next.
 To “exit” this view, just close the Inbox window.

-**Known Bugs:**

-- Window will get resized so the two windows match.
-Not necessarily a bug just know your window is about to change sizes.
-- Sidebar must be on for this to be useful

-If the Sidebar is off the script will still run, but you won’t see a project list, which defeats the purpose.

 ## OmniFocus 2 Windows.alfredworkflow